frizkyiman/fix-read-only/README.md

 # Fix read-only root file system
 This script is designed to automatically repair a read-only root file system on OpenWrt devices.
 It checks if the file system is in read-only mode and initiates the repair process using the **e2fsck** command.
 This script also detects where the system root partition is located before run the command.
-If the repair is successful, it restores the file system to read-write mode and optionally performs a reboot to apply the changes.
+If the repair is successful, it restores the file system to read-write mode and try performs a reboot to apply the changes.

 **Usage Instructions:**
 1. Ensure you have access to an OpenWrt device with a file system that needs repair.